Two British army veterans go on trial for shooting IRA man 50 years ago

 In legal exchanges over disclosure issues prior to the Crown’s opening statement, a lawyer representing soldier A insisted the force used was reasonable.

-The court heard that Mr McCann was in disguise, wearing glasses and dark hair.
+The court heard that McCann was in disguise, wearing glasses and dark hair.

 The driver said he then returned to the shop and a short time later he heard shots ring out nearby.

-He went to the scene and saw Mr McCann lying fatally wounded on the street.
+He went to the scene and saw McCann lying fatally wounded on the street.

 On the first day, the court also heard from Sean Bannon, who was on his way to a bar in the area when he witnessed the incident unfold on Joy Street, and Joseph Donaldson, who was 10 at the time of the shooting and arrived on the scene in the immediate aftermath.